Description of refugee situation

 Where does the population of concern live?

-Mostly in urban settings.
+In urban settings.

 An overview of how the Government has structured its ability to respond to the refugee situation, with the support of partners.

 The three main ministries involved in Refugee protection and solutions – Ministry of Foreign Affairs, Ministry of Labour, Migration and Social Welfare and Ministry of Interior - are working closely together for an “all-of-Spain approach” for the implementation of the Global Compact for Refugees.
 This includes specific sustainable inter-ministerial coordination.